 Although much of today’s business activities occur in the office and are associated with digital solutions, on-site hardware and other machinery still play a significant role.
 Workforces and home-based customers alike depend on their in-house and local machinery to perform essential tasks.
-And when that machinery malfunctions, stops working, or is simply in need of a tune-up, specialised technicians are responsible for getting everything back up to 100%.
+And when that machinery malfunctions, stops working, or is simply in need of a tune-up, specialized technicians are responsible for getting everything back up to 100%.

 These field technicians (also called field service technicians) are vital to the ongoing success of businesses and customers alike.

-A subset of service technicians, field technicians are responsible for all upkeep, maintenance, repair and supervision of in-the-field products.
-As a common example, when an air-conditioning system stops functioning, a homeowner, property owner or office manager may need to contact a field technician to have it repaired.
+A subset of service technicians, field technicians are responsible for all upkeep, maintenance, repair, and supervision of in-the-field products.
+As a common example, when an air-conditioning system stops functioning, a homeowner, property owner, or office manager may need to contact a field technician to have it repaired.
 The field technician will work with the customer to schedule an appointment.
 They will then travel out to the location to repair the air conditioning unit, bringing any tools, materials, or resources they may need along with them.

 Field technicians may be employed to service a wide variety of home and office machinery.
-Other common products that rely on field technicians include telephones, Internet hardware and wireless equipment.
+Other common products that rely on field technicians include telephones, Internet hardware, and wireless equipment.
 Technicians are also responsible for other roles in the general field, including:

 Naturally, technicians must be able to demonstrate technical expertise and perform a range of functions.
-These technical skills include the ability to operate, maintain and repair a variety of machines and tools.
+These technical skills include the ability to operate, maintain, and repair a variety of machines and tools.
 Additionally, field technicians need to embody extreme attention to detail, have above-average problem-solving skills, and be able to clearly document issues and solutions.

 In addition to technical skills, field service technicians must be able to master interpersonal skills.
-These include the ability to listen and respond to customer concerns, work effectively with others, explain technical issues in lay-person terms, demonstrate patience and stress management and perform tasks in difficult or distracting environments.
+These include the ability to listen and respond to customer concerns, work effectively with others, explain technical issues in lay-person terms, demonstrate patience and stress management, and perform tasks in difficult or distracting environments.

 Although the overall market for field service personnel is climbing and is expected to continue climbing for the foreseeable future, shifting job sectors are creating noticeable change.
-For example, as more and more organisations double down on wireless and mobile services, job opportunities for traditional telecommunication-equipment field service technicians are anticipated to see steep decline.
+For example, as more and more organizations double down on wireless and mobile services, job opportunities for traditional telecommunication-equipment field service technicians are anticipated to see steep decline.

 At the same time, many businesses are expected to move away from employing in-house field technicians.
 Instead, focus will begin to shift towards contract workers.
-These freelance specialists will allow businesses to reduce onboarding and equipment costs, while prioritising core business activities over the fielding and training of field service technicians.
+These freelance specialists will allow businesses to reduce onboarding and equipment costs, while prioritizing core business activities over the fielding and training of field service technicians.